From Racetrack to Runway

 A visit to Noel’s London studio gave us insight into traditional millinery processes, his ongoing projects, and—crucially—practical guidance on translating sculpture into wearable fashion.
 His expertise proved invaluable to us.

-To ensure a perfect fit, we were sent home with a life-size bust of the Balenciaga model’s head.
-With carbon fibre offering zero flexibility, there was no margin for error.
+To ensure a perfect fit, we were sent home with a life-size bust of the Balenciaga model’s head - that would eventually don our hat.
+This was imperative as carbon fibre offers zero flexibility, there is no margin for error.

 Back in the studio, we used advanced scanning technology to digitise the bust and create a precise negative.
 From this, a mould was machined from tooling material.